 As healthcare organizations increasingly depend on medical scribes, evaluating their performance has become essential.
 While scribes improve documentation efficiency and accuracy, not all programs deliver consistent results.
-Therefore, tracking the right scribe quality metrics is critical to ensure high standards in clinical documentation.
+Therefore, tracking the right scribe quality metrics is critical to maintaining high standards in clinical documentation.

 Why Scribe Quality Metrics Matter

-Key Metrics That Actually Matter
+Key Scribe Quality Metrics That Matter

 1. Documentation Accuracy